How To Better Use Wisdom In Relationships?

 Use Wisdom In Relationships You Are In!

-The other way to acquire wisdom in relationships is much more painful, but usually, a person can learn from it quicker.
+The other way to acquire wisdom in relationships is much more painful, but usually, a person can learn from it more quickly.
 That way would be called learning from their own experience using mistakes and failures.
-Relationships are often the hardest ships to sail.
+Relationships are often the most challenging ships to sail.
 That is why gaining wisdom is so very critical to seek. ~ Bill Greguska

 It Takes Effort To Get Wisdom In Relationships!

 - Make sure you hear both sides of the story before judging.

 - Be open to new ideas.

 All three principles center around seeking more information, this is challenging work, but the only alternative is prejudice – judging before getting the facts and going on what someone has said.
 This is an all too familiar scenario (he said, she said).
 Go to the source.
 By following these three principles, failed marriages, friendships, and healthy relationships can be prevented.